 Shares of Warren Buffett's Berkshire Hathaway Inc

-Berkshire's Class A shares fell as much as 6.2 percent to $73,750, their lowest level since August 2003, before rebounding after the White House said it strongly believed the U.S. banking system should stay in private hands, and not be nationalized.
+Berkshire's Class A shares fell as much as 6.2 percent to their lowest level since August 2003, before regaining some ground after the White House said it strongly believed the U.S. banking system should stay in private hands, and not be nationalized.
 Still, Berkshire's market value has fallen more than $115 billion in fewer than 15 months, Reuters data show.

-Meanwhile, Berkshire revealed this week that in the fourth quarter it left intact most of its holdings in U.S. financial companies, including in Wells Fargo & Co
+Meanwhile, Berkshire revealed this week that in the fourth quarter it left intact most of its holdings in U.S. financial stocks, including Wells Fargo & Co

-If we see a selloff in banks, then a selloff in Berkshire would be justified because of its exposure to finance, including through Wells Fargo, American Express and insurance, said Vahan Janjigian, author of the book Even Buffett Isn't Perfect.
+If we see a sell-off in banks, then a sell-off in Berkshire would be justified because of its exposure to finance, said Vahan Janjigian, author of the book Even Buffett Isn't Perfect.
 Investors may also be selling off when they expect derivative write-offs to be larger than expected.

-While the derivative losses may only exist on paper, accounting rules require Berkshire to report them with earnings.
+While derivative losses may only exist on paper, accounting rules require Berkshire to report them with earnings.
 This could result in the Omaha, Nebraska-based company's fifth straight quarterly earnings decline.

-Carrie Kizer, an assistant to Buffett, said the results and Buffett's widely-read annual shareholder letter may be released on February 27 or 28.
+Carrie Kizer, an assistant to Buffett, said fourth-quarter and year-end results, and Buffett's widely-read annual shareholder letter, may be released on February 27 or 28.

-(Reporting by Jonathan Stempel, editing by Gerald E. McCormick)
+(Reporting by Jonathan Stempel, editing by Gerald E. McCormick and Gunna Dickson)